tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 like HTTP/2 {{!RFC7540}} do not have a notion of which TLS record a given message is a part of.

-For simplicity, the mechanisms described in this document require a TLS version 1.2 or later.
+For simplicity, TLS version 1.2 or later are REQUIRED to implement the mechanisms described in this document.

 # Conventions and Terminology